reegen66/gprsa/README.md

 pip install requests python-dotenv
 ```

-3. Create a `.env` file in the same directory as the script with the following content:
+3. Create a `.gprsa` file in the same directory as the script with the following content:

 ```
 GITHUB_TOKEN=your_personal_access_token_here